 When it comes to treating fentanyl detox withdrawal symptoms, there are several different treatment options that can be used, depending on the person.
 Medication-assisted treatment, or MAT, helps reduce symptoms, manage cravings, and get people on the road to recovery.
 Medications used in treatment include:

-Methadone: This medication tricks your brain into believing it is taking opioids.
-It is used to help ween people from opioid drugs.
+- Methadone: This medication tricks your brain into believing it is taking opioids.
+It is used to help wean people from opioid drugs.

 Additionally, antidepressants or anti-anxiety medications can help treat mental health symptoms that many people experience while in treatment.